udacity/cd0037-API-Development-and-Documentation-project/backend/README.md

 # Backend - Full Stack Trivia API

-### Installing Dependencies for the Backend
+## Installing Dependencies for the Backend

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 2. **Virtual Enviornment** - We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+3. **PIP Dependencies** - Once you have your virtual environment setup and running, install all of the required packages we selected within the `requirements.txt` filed by navigating to the `/backend` directory and running:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.

 4. **Key Dependencies**